North Dakota Court Records

 - Submission of a request by mail to the Office of the Clerk of the Court or the court's records management office.

-- In-person request at the county courthouse, where the divorce was granted.
+- An in-person request was made at the county courthouse, where the divorce was granted.

-- View electronic version of available divorce records at the public access terminal at the courthouse where the divorce was finalized.
+- You can view an electronic version of available divorce records at the public access terminal at the courthouse where the divorce was finalized.

-The payment of $10 fee is obligatory when requesting to obtain divorce records in North Dakota.
-The fee may vary depending on the number of copies requested, the request process and the type of record of interest (certified or informational).
-Payment may be made by money order or check if it is a mail-in request.
+When requesting to obtain divorce records in North Dakota, a $10 fee is obligatory.
+The fee may vary depending on the number of copies requested, the request process, and the type of record of interest (certified or informational).
+If it is a mail-in request, payment may be made by money order or check.
 A mail-in request is to be sent in a self-addressed stamped envelope alongside a request form or letter.

 The 'Select County' directory on the State of North Dakota Courts website provides the exact location and contact address of all county courthouses in the state, including the regular court hours and names of the Clerk of Court.
 For more information, call 701–857–6600.

-Interested persons may be required to provide the following information when requesting for divorce records;
+Interested persons may be required to provide the following information when requesting divorce records:

 - Name of Husband on the record